 The proposed action has the potential to impact common wildlife species and associated habitats occurring within the treatment areas because of the removal of understory vegetation and individual trees.
 Implementation of the project would generate noise and activity that could affect wildlife using the project area; however, these effects would be temporary and localized.
+Within the Section 16 and 20 treatment areas, including the optional and potential treatment areas, clumps of trees at various strategic locations would be marked and retained for wildlife habitat.
 Within the Section 18 treatment area, two slash piles per acre would be retained to provide supplemental wildlife habitat.
 Elk are an essential component of the colockum elk herd and are known to migrate annually from their wintering grounds near the Columbia River to higher elevation summer habitat in the same basins.
 During migration, cows birth their calves and rear them in suitable habitat scattered throughout the treatment areas.
 To avoid impacts during calving, the elk measure in Section 3.2.2 would be implemented.
 The fish and wildlife habitat measures described in Section 3.2.2 would be implemented where possible and applicable.
 Thus, the project would have short-term and minor impacts on common wildlife species.